richardblondet/react-giphy-client/README.md

 * NodeJS

 ## Improvements opportunities
-This application was not developed using TDD and so no test libraries were used.
+This application was not developed using TDD so no test libraries were used.
 These can be easily achieved using this Jest or Mocha.
 An example can be found [here](https://github.com/zeit/next.js/tree/master/examples/with-jest) and [here](https://github.com/zeit/next.js/tree/canary/examples/with-mocha).
-Some other this can be easily implemented and would improve the quality of this application.
-Some of them are:
+Some of things can be easily implemented and would improve the quality of this application.
+For example:
 * Better error handling.
 * Documenting components using [this convention](https://react-styleguidist.js.org/docs/documenting.html).
-* Adding type checking with propTypes to components for better controlling as recommended [here](https://reactjs.org/docs/typechecking-with-proptypes.html)
+* Adding type checking with propTypes to components for better controlling as recommended [here](https://reactjs.org/docs/typechecking-with-proptypes.html).
 * Adding service workers to prefetch gifs results in the background with no user interaction for faster loading gifs while opening the lightbox and navigating in it.

 ## Contributing